 Overtime Defined & Required Authorization

 Overtime means hours worked over a 40-hour work week.
-Overtime can provide essential increase in work capacity during busy times when staff is limited.
+Overtime can provide an essential increase in work capacity during busy times when staff is limited.

 Overtime compensation can take the form of payment or comp time and accrual rates are based on an employee’s classification and authorization allowed by either the employee’s supervisor or the Board.
 In circumstances where an employee’s PTO/comp time balance is approaching excess, payment may be prioritized as compared to additional comp time.